 Overseas Travel And Wasted Cash: A Missed Opportunity

-When business employees are working abroad, they are typically supplied with cash in a foreign currency or given a company credit card but does the unused cash return back to the business afterwards?
+When business employees are working abroad, they are typically supplied with cash in a foreign currency or given a company credit card but does the unused cash always return to the business afterwards?
 It appears there is room for improvement in tightening up this process and patching up the leaky boat.

-7% of those questioned do not know their company’s travel expenses policy and on average and 3% reported wastage of between 5-10%.
+7% of those questioned do not know their company’s travel expenses policy and on average and 3% reported cash wastage of between 5-10%.
 For larger companies it can be as much as 15% of foreign currency that is not accepted back.